E-Sh4rk/TypeInference/random.md

 - Should add contraints to types of lambda abstractions

-- Should not keep values in the environment
+- Should "normalize" every type so that values always match their base type?

 ### Adding polymorphism